aws-powertools/powertools-lambda-python/docs/index.md

 <!-- markdownlint-disable MD043 -->

+???+ danger
+    This documentation is for v2 that is not yet released.

 A suite of utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics, idempotency, batching, and more.

 ???+ note